cmccarthy1/timeseries/README.md

 # Example Time Series Notebooks

+Time series is defined as a sequence of information collected sequentially in time.
+Unlike most supervised machine learning methods which takes every row in a data frame as an independent entry, time series forecasting takes into account trends observed in historical data in order to forecast future observations.
+This includes examining attributes such as seasonality components and lagged values among others.

-Throughout the notebooks various methods of time series forecasting are implemented on a range of datasets in order to compare implementation and results of models.
+Throughout these notebooks various methods of time series forecasting are implemented on a range of datasets in order to compare implementation and results of models.

 Both EmbedPy and JupyterQ are utilised in the forecasting of and plotting of results.